Jared Leto Teases Huge Batman And Joker Crossover

 We’re still not exactly sure when we’re going to see Jared Leto’s Joker again.
-After his debut in Suicide Squad last summer the American actor isn’t believed to be involved in Justice League, and with The Batman still not confirmed, no other film on the DC Extended Universe’s slate appears primed to include the villain.
+After his debut in Suicide Squad last summer, the American actor isn’t believed to be involved in Justice League, and with The Batman still not confirmed, no other film on the DC Extended Universe’s slate appears primed to include the villain.

 But Jared Leto has now taken to Twitter to tease that a Joker and Batman crossover is actually in the works over at the DC Extended Universe.
 And if it’s true then it will be huge.
 Because Jared Leto took to the website to post an image of the cover for Batman: The Killing Joke, one of the most celebrated graphic novels in history.
-You can check out Jared Leto’s Twitter post below:
+You can check out Jared Leto’s Twitter post below.

 — JARED LETO (@JaredLeto) January 19, 2017